Wreath Macdonald polynomials as eigenstates: Bosons

 Recall that the conjugacy class of an element $\sigma\in\Sigma_n$ is determined by its cycle type, and thus conjugacy classes of $\Sigma_n$ are indexed by partitions of $n$.
 On the other hand, for an element $(\vec{g},\sigma)\in\Gamma_n$, we consider for each cycle $z=(i_1\ldots i_s)$ of $\sigma$ its \textit{cycle product} $g_{i_1}\cdots g_{i_s}\in\Gamma$.
 For each $c\in\Gamma_*$, we can gather together the cycles of $\sigma$ whose cycle product lies in $c$ and assign a partition $\lambda^c$ to $c$ in the natural way.
 Notice that

-We call a vector of partitions $(\lambda^c)_{c\in\Gamma_*}$ a \textit{$|\Gamma_*|$-multipartition} (or multipartition if it is clear from context), and if the sizes of its components sum to $n$, we say it is a \textit{$|\Gamma_*|$-multipartition of $n$}.
-In the way outlined above, the conjugacy classes of $\Gamma_n$ are indexed by $|\Gamma_*|$-multipartitions of $n$.
+We call a vector of partitions $(\lambda^c)_{c\in\Gamma_*}$ an \textit{$\ell$-multipartition} (or multipartition if it is clear from context), and if the sizes of its components sum to $n$, we say it is an \textit{$\ell$-multipartition of $n$}.
+In the way outlined above, the conjugacy classes of $\Gamma_n$ are indexed by $\ell$-multipartitions of $n$.